ox-it/munki-staging/README.md

 * ``--repo-path``: Optional.
 The path to your Munki repository.
 Defaults to ``/Volumes/Munki``.
 * ``--makecatalogs``: Optional.
 The path to ``makecatalogs``.
 Defaults to ``/usr/local/munki/makecatalogs``.
 * ``--date-format``: Optional.
 The date format to use when creating dated lists.
 See strftime(1) for details of the formating options.
 Defaults to ``%d/%m/%y``.
+* ``--dev-stage-days``: Optional.
+Set the due date for autostaging; as packages are added into development, this will set the card due date to the current time plus the about of time given.
+You will need to seperately turn on staging, which is independent of this option.
+Default: 0 (no due date set).
+* ``--stage-test``: Optional.
+Automatically promote packages with a due date set from the development list into the testing list.
+Note: there is a seperate option to enable the setting of the due date.
+Default: False (no auto promotion to test).
+* ``--test-stage-dates``: Optional.
+Set the due date for autostaging; as packages are added into test, this will set the card due date to the current time plus the about of time given.
+You will need to seperately turn on staging, which is independent of this option.
+Default: 0 (no due date set).
+* ``--stage-prod``: Optional.
+Automatically promote packages with a due date set from the testing list into the production list.
+Note: there is a seperate option to enable the setting of the due date.
+Default: False (no auto promotion to test).

 ## Configuration file